thunder-engine/thunder-doc/reference/metaenum.rst

 ----

-.. _api_MetaEnum_095f327e:
+.. _api_MetaEnum_2af3148d:

  int **MetaEnum::value** (int  *index*) const

-Returns the value with the given *index*; or returns -1 if there is no such value.
+Returns the value with the given index; or returns -1 if there is no such value.

 ----

-.. _api_MetaEnum_01a59cfe:
+.. _api_MetaEnum_168b024d:

 const char **MetaEnum::valueToKey** (int  *value*) const

-Returns the string that is used as the name of the given enumeration *value*, or nullptr if *value* is not defined.
+Returns the string that is used as the name of the given enumeration value, or nullptr if *value* is not defined.